 Reflective or Radiant Barrier Insulation

 Reflective insulation typically consists of layers of foil or other reflective materials.
-It reflects heat away from the building.
+It reflects heat away from the building, making it suitable for warmer climates or for areas that have a predominance of sunny days.
 Reflective insulation is effective at blocking radiant heat transfer.
-It is lightweight and durable, with a long lifespan.
+It is lightweight and durable with a long lifespan.
+While effective at reflecting radiant heat, reflective foil alone may not provide enough thermal resistance (R-value) in extremely cold climates, therefore requiring additional insulation layers.
+To function optimally, reflective foil needs to be installed with an air gap, which can add complexity to the installation process.

 Mineral Wool Insulation